Halle/100percenthuman/content/english/_index.md

         {{< accordion title=\"We don't really have a written test plan for releases yet, but I'm starting to think we need one.
 Is that possible to get help with?\" >}}

     Yes!
-That is an add-on that can happen before we start writing UI tests.
+That is an add-on that can happen before we start writing your tests.
     {{< rawhtml >}}<br><br><a href='contact' class='btn btn-primary'>Get Started</a><br><br>{{< /rawhtml >}}
     {{< /accordion >}}